hp4k1h5/terminordle/README.md

 - in the course of operating the server, logging of various game related data (guesses, session_ids, etc) may occur and may be stored somewhere on a server for a limited time.
 This is used to debug the game, and should not include client metadata.

 - the guesses themselves and their associated fully-pseudonymous guesser and session may, at some point, be logged and retained as a data source.
 This is not currently happening and every effort would be made to warn users of associated changes.
 Currently all names are pseudonyms and there are no accounts of any kind, and any attempt to collect or use this type of data would be fully anonymized and would contain only the slightest risk of bearing actual user data (i.e. in the event that someone could post a series of guesses that was undesirable from a privacy or security standpoint.
+This data would never be associated to anything like an i.p. or other piece of personally identifying information.